 Pour some in a small bowl and then fold a paper towel over several times.
 With the grate already warmed up, grab the paper towel with your tongs and dip it lightly in the oil.

-Wipe the oil over the grates; do this several times to get a good coating.
-Don’t soak the paper towel or it will drip and cause a flare-up.
+Wipe the oil over the grill grate, do this several times to get a good coating.
+Don’t soak the paper towel, or it will drip and cause a flare-up.